Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 American Alpine Institute Travel Services

-Our Travel Counselor has the ability to research many travel options to assure that you reach your destination efficiently and that you get the best value for your travel dollar.
+Our Travel Coordinator can research many travel options to ensure that you reach your destination efficiently and that you get the best value for your travel dollar.
 Whether you need flights, hotel reservations, a car rental, or special bookings before or after your AAI program, we will be happy to help you navigate the multitude of travel options you have in this rapidly changing industry.
-Especially for travel to our international destinations, our travel coordinator will assure that your routing and schedule are the most dependable and efficient.
+Especially for travel to our international destinations, our travel coordinator will ensure that your routing and schedule are the most dependable and efficient.

-The travel counsel and booking fee for trips within North American is $35 and for trips outside North America it is $50.
-As you would expect, there is no fee for simply booking early arrival, standard stay, or after-program hotel nights at the properties that we use for our climbing and trekking programs.
+The travel counsel and booking fee for trips within North America is $35, and for trips outside North America it is $50.
+As you would expect, there is no fee for simply booking early arrival, standard stay, or after-program hotel nights at the properties that we use for our programs.

 Lisa Greif, Travel Counselor